2019/20 Audit Report

-The combined financial statements for the NJCPA and affiliates (NJCPA Education Foundation and NJCPA Scholarship Fund) for the year ended May 31, 2018, have been published.
+The combined financial statements for the NJCPA and Affiliates (NJCPA Education Foundation and NJCPA Scholarship Fund) for the year ended May 31, 2020, have been published.

 The latter part the fiscal year ended May 31, 2020, brought the coronavirus pandemic and much uncertainty to the world and its people, and the NJCPA and Affiliates was no exception.
 While the pandemic brought in-person learning to a halt, because of the investment in technology upon the NJCPA and Affiliates’ office relocation in July 2019, learning was quickly able to be transitioned to an online platform to best serve members.

 Unrestricted consolidated revenues for fiscal 2020 increased roughly 1.5 percent from the prior year, with the majority of the increase coming in investment income where the investment portfolios had a slight positive return for the year compared to a 2.5 percent loss in the prior year.
 Advertising income, along with commissions/royalties, saw increases in the current year, partially offset by reductions in peer review and special event income.

 Under the Society, membership dues were flat year-over-year at $3.59 million, with the 2020 amount the result of a small dues increase and a slight reduction in dues-paying members.
 Overall, membership was relatively stable, ending May 31, 2020, at 14,725 members versus 14,900 members at May 31, 2019, with a Fellow member retention rate of 94.6 percent in fiscal 2020 compared to a 93.2 percent retention rate for fiscal 2019, and an overall member retention for 2020 of 90.1 percent compared to 88.9 percent in 2019.